orbingol/NURBS-Python/docs/file_formats.rst

     surf.evaluate()

     # Save surface as a .obj file
-    exchange.save_obj(surf, "cylindirical_surf.obj")
+    exchange.export_obj(surf, "cylindirical_surf.obj")

 STL Format
 ==========

 Exporting to STL files works in the same way explained in OBJ Files section.
-To export a NURBS surface as a .stl file, you may use :py:func:`.save_stl()` function.
+To export a NURBS surface as a .stl file, you may use :py:func:`.export_stl()` function.
 This function saves in binary format by default but there is an option to change the save file format to plain text.
 Please see the :doc:`documentation <module_exchange>` for details.

 Object File Format (OFF)
 ========================

-Very similar to exporting as OBJ and STL formats, you may use :py:func:`.save_off()` function to export a NURBS surface as a .off file.
+Very similar to exporting as OBJ and STL formats, you may use :py:func:`.export_off()` function to export a NURBS surface as a .off file.